~Traditions, Etiquette And Practices ~

 #5 One does not bring pets on outings.
 As much as almost everyone loves them, difficulties they can present are preempted by their absence.

-#6 We wear life preservers when on the water.
+#6 Personal flotation devices (aka PFD, life preserver) are always worn when on the water.

 #8 At the time schedules are planned, written and published, it is impossible to anticipate all conditions as may be present at an outing location and how they may change.
 One must stay attuned to all conditions affecting one's entire day afield from home to the outing and return home.

-#9 The Attendee List is a means by which individual Crooked Canes can easily communicate information with one another, multiple individuals or the entire group.
+#9 Crooked Canes can easily communicate information with one another, multiple individuals or the entire group by using the Attendee List.
 The list provides the opportunity for an individual to list their name, residential address, email, home and cell phone information or as little of that information as they choose.
 A step by step, printable set of instructions for including oneself on the list and editing or deleting existing information are HERE.
 Anyone can add themselves to the list, change information or remove their presence on the list at any time.

 Individual Crooked Canes can communicate using any or all of the methods available via the list.
 Communication to the entire group is done almost exclusively by email.
 Some folks without email or who choose not to include their email address in the list make arrangements with someone who uses email to call them when important notices are issued.

 How each individual chooses to transmit or receive communications is up to them.
-However, it is unrealistic to expect that anyone contact 150 people by phone, by mailing letters and cards, smoke signals or messages in bottles when, for example, an outing is postponed, cancelled or important outing details change the day before or day of an outing.
+However, it is unrealistic to expect that anyone contact 150 people by phone, by mailing letters and cards, smoke signals or messages in bottles when, for example, an outing is postponed, cancelled or important outing details change the day before or day of an outing so ne must have email and pay attention to it for Crooked Canes announcements.

 As intended since its inception in 2011, the list is to be used exclusively by Crooked Canes to communicate with those on the Attendee List on internal matters.
 For matters external to Crooked Canes, one is advised to use their personal email account.
 Differentiating internal matters (IT'S OKAY to use the Attendee List) from external matters (IT'S NOT OKAY to use the Attendee List) is quite simple: